Beaver48/kaggle-chest-xray-abnormalities/README.md

 If for you it's easy to work with notebooks every file inside scripts folder can be converted to jupyter notebook by running ipynb-py-convert {SCRIPT_NAME}.py {SCRIPT_NAME}.ipynb.

 ## Train pipeline
-All commands of the pipeline should be executed inside container.
+All commands of the pipeline should be executed inside the container.
 ```
 #download raw data
 sh scripts/download.sh

-# preprocess raw dicom and radiologists annotations to VOC 2012 format
+# preprocess raw dicoms and radiologists annotations to VOC 2012 format
 sh scripts/full_prerprocess.sh

 # Train models - you can skip this step and download trained models